Save time and money with Loans Canada

 What is Bankruptcy?

 Personal bankruptcy is a legal process that is legislated under the federal Bankruptcy and Insolvency Act.
-Bankruptcy is filed with a Licensed Insolvency Trustee who will supervise the situation and ensure that the laws surrounding the bankruptcy process treat both the consumer and creditors fairly and ethically.
+Bankruptcy is filed with a Licensed Insolvency Trustee in Ontario who will supervise the situation and ensure that the laws surrounding the bankruptcy process treat both the consumer and creditors fairly and ethically.

 You will participate in credit counselling sessions that will teach you how to manage your finances and budget appropriately in order to rebuild your credit and avoid being put in a position to have to declare bankruptcy again.

 Want to know how long credit counselling usually takes?
 Read this.